Good Samaritan Pulls Man From Burning House In Groton

 “It was just that really heavy, thick smoke just pouring out of everywhere,” said Vacca.

-He pulled over and asked a woman running across the home’s front law if she needed help.
+He pulled over and asked a woman running across the home’s front lawn if she needed help.
 The woman told Vacca her tenant was still inside the burning home.
 The two called his name and could hear him groaning.

 “I wanna go see if I can grab him, so I laid down on my belly and, you know, tried to get under the smoke like you learned in elementary school,” said Vacca.